Parameter-Efficient Continual Fine-Tuning: A Survey: The Confluence of CL and PEFT

 \textbf{LAE} (Learning-Accumulation-Ensemble) \cite{gao2023unified} proposes a unified continual learning framework that can transform any parameter-efficient tuning method into an effective continual learning approach.
 The framework positions prompting as merely one instantiation of PEFT and extends the concept to work with general parameter-efficient methods including Adapter, LoRA, and Prefix tuning.
-LAE operates through three key components: (1) \textit{Learning} with calibrated speed to align the adaptation rates of different PET modules, addressing the issue that different PEFT methods vary in their knowledge acquisition speed which can lead to overfitting or insufficient plasticity; (2) \textit{Accumulation} of multi-task knowledge where task-specific information learned by online PEFT modules is progressively accumulated into offline PET modules through sophisticated knowledge transfer mechanisms; and (3) \textit{Ensemble} of two expert models constructed with online and offline PEFT modules that work collaboratively during inference to balance stability and plasticity.
+LAE operates through three key components: (1) \textit{Learning} with calibrated speed to align the adaptation rates of different PEFT modules, addressing the issue that different PEFT methods vary in their knowledge acquisition speed which can lead to overfitting or insufficient plasticity; (2) \textit{Accumulation} of multi-task knowledge where task-specific information learned by online PEFT modules is progressively accumulated into offline PET modules through sophisticated knowledge transfer mechanisms; and (3) \textit{Ensemble} of two expert models constructed with online and offline PEFT modules that work collaboratively during inference to balance stability and plasticity.
 The framework's key contribution lies in its ability to reshape any given PEFT method into a competitive memory-free continual learning approach while maintaining the computational efficiency advantages of parameter-efficient tuning.
-By providing theoretical foundations for why different PEFT methods require speed calibration and demonstrating superior performance across CIFAR100 and ImageNet-R benchmarks, LAE establishes a general paradigm that unifies the benefits of various parameter-efficient approaches under a single continual learning framework, making it broadly applicable across different model architectures and tuning strategies.
+By providing theoretical foundations for why different PEFT methods require speed calibration and demonstrating superior performance across CIFAR100 and ImageNet-R benchmarks, LAE establishes a general paradigm that unifies the benefits of various parameter-efficient approaches under a single continual learning framework, making it broadly applicable across different model architectures and tuning strategies. { While both \textbf{APER} and \textbf{LAE} employ techniques for accumulating knowledge efficiently, their core design philosophies for managing knowledge transfer differ significantly.
+APER appears to focus on a one-time adaptation (on the first task) followed by merging and freezing, making it highly suitable for scenarios where the feature extraction requirements remain relatively fixed across subsequent tasks.
+In contrast, LAE, with its 'Learn-Accumulate-Ensemble' mechanism, offers a more dynamic, ensemble-based knowledge accumulation model, which may be better suited for long learning sequences with greater inter-task variance as it maintains plasticity by learning a new low-rank matrix for each task. }